-Direct and indirect ownership interests in Fresenius SE are listed on pages 159 and 160 of the Notes.
+Direct and indirect ownership interests in Fresenius SE are listed on page 107 of the Notes.
 The Else Kröner-Fresenius-Stiftung informed the company on December 14, 2008 that it holds 46,871,154 ordinary shares of Fresenius SE.
-This corresponds to a voting interest of 58.17%.
+This corresponds to a voting interest of 58.17 %.